WhereIsMyTransport/TransportApiSdk.Java/README.md

 The official Java SDK for the [WhereIsMyTransport](https://www.whereismytransport.com) API.

-Access to the platform is completely free, so for more information and to get credentials, just visit the [developer portal](https://developer.whereismytransport.com).
+Access to the platform is free, so for more information and to get credentials, just visit the [developer portal](https://developer.whereismytransport.com).

 ## Usage